-Our chilli con carne recipe makes a good old bowl of chilli for those who like their chilli hot and smoky.
+Our chili con carne recipe makes a good old bowl of chilli for those who like their chilli hot and smoky.
 This recipe is not one of those quick weeknight one pot recipes.
 It’s a hearty chilli that takes a few hours – but not a lot of work – to make.

-I’ve been making chilli con carne since I first started cooking as a teenager.
+I’ve been making chili con carne since I first started cooking as a teenager.
 It’s probably the only dish that I’ve made consistently since I was in my teens.
 My chilli con carne recipe has taken many twists and turns along the way.

 I make this chilli con carne recipe whenever we need a change from whatever local food we’re eating on our travels or we need some comfort food.